LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/sso-unified-login.md

 Figure 1: Architecture based on SAML Assertion

-Prerequisites for LiveEngage:
+Prerequisites for the Conversational Cloud:

 * SAML-enabled IdP server
 * Valid X.509 certificate

 ## Configuration

-Customers wishing to authenticate agents to LiveEngage based on the SSO Unified Login feature need to complete the following:
+Customers wishing to authenticate agents to the Conversational Cloud based on the SSO Unified Login feature need to complete the following:

 ### Configuration on LivePerson’s Environment